-At the discretion of the Town Supervisor of their designee, secured line access to Town of Newburgh data may be provided by use of computers, iPads or other remote access devices.
-The Town of Newburgh Supervisor or their designee maintains sole authority to determine which Town departments and or Contractors and Consultants will serve as Essential during times of a Pandemic or Crisis.
+At the discretion of the Town Supervisor or his designee, secured line access to Tow of Newburgh Data may be provided by use of Computers, iPads our other remote access devices.
+The Town of Newburgh Supervisor or his designee maintains the sole authority to determine which Town Departments and or Contractors and Consultants will serve as Essential during times of a Pandemic or Crisis.